constellation-daq/Constellation/docs/operator_guide/tutorials/webcontrol.md

 When a satellite enters {bdg-secondary}`ERROR`, its satellite card turns red and the header bar reflects the mixed state.
-The satellite can be recovered by correcting the configuration file and clicking {bdg-primary}`Initialize` again — either on the individual satellite card, or globally via the control panel.
+The satellite can be recovered by correcting the configuration file and clicking {bdg-primary}`Initialize` again (either on the individual satellite card, or globally via the control panel).
 Satellites already in {bdg-secondary}`INIT` will be re-initialized with the corrected configuration as well.

 ```{tip}